 If you are tired of looking tired or having others tell you to get some rest, it might be time to consider eyelid surgery, also called blepharoplasty.
 Our Lexington and Louisville, KY patients at CaloAesthetics® Plastic Surgery Center choose this procedure because it can make a dramatic improvement without extensive incisions or downtime.

-Patient had general concerns regarding brow and periorbital area.
-Her concerns were: skin and fat excess of upper and lower eyelid, and tired look to eyes.
-Patient underwent a bilateral lower blepharoplasty with canthopexy and muscle sling, bilateral upper blepharoplasty and fat transfer to cheek area.
+Patient had concerns regarding her brow and periorbital area, excess skin and fat of upper eyelid and tired look to eyes.
+Patient underwent bilateral upper and lower blepharoplasty, brow stabilization, and fat transfer to malar and submalar (cheek area).
 Read More

 Eyelid surgery is typically performed as an outpatient procedure in our on-site surgical suite.
 This procedure lasts 1 to 2 hours and is usually performed with the patient under local or IV sedation.
 Eyelid surgery is a highly detailed procedure that requires the surgeon to make careful incisions and corrections.
 The procedure may involve removing or repositioning fat, removing excess skin, and altering muscles.
 Incisions are very fine and hidden within the natural folds and creases of the eyelids.